 He had one stipulation – people would be banned from the bridge in the event of him choosing to sunbathe there.
 And we all know in England that wouldn’t happen often so I think you’ll be safe on your Tarr Steps hike!

 In December 2012, after thousands of years, the massive boulders were washed away by a flood – a 10 foot wall of water came cascading down with huge uprooted trees, and the bridge has only just been reconstructed.

 You can read more about the Tarr Steps flood here.

 Walk through the Bluebell Woods (Tarr Steps Woodlands)

 But what a season to go walking.
 We had mapped out a 10km route and with spring still a-lingering I was thrilled to discover there were Bluebells everywhere you looked and didn’t look (Tip: late May is a great time for Bluebells).

 The Barle River flows through thick woodland, oak, beech, ash, sycamore, hazel and blackberry.
 Leaves were bursting into every colour green you can imagine.

 We hugged the river and then climbed high onto open moorland where a windy squall and black cloud of rain had me thinking of the novel Lorna Doone which was also set on Exmoor.

-The amazing birdlife on Exmoor
+The amazing birdlife and wildlife on Exmoor

 A cuckoo and a skylark but no partridge in a pear tree